jaredakigbesote/Eguides-project/README.md

 ## credits

 ### content
-- The video on the homepage was taken from youtube.
+- The video on the homepage was taken from Bandi Namco Youtube Channel [Youtube](https://www.youtube.com/@BandaiNamcoEntertainmentEurope)
 - The icons that were used are from fontawesome [Font Awesome](https://fontawesome.com/).

 ### media